robske110/SignServerStats/examples/LinkPlayerCount/README.md

 ## Usage:
 The servers can be added in servers.yml manually or can be simply added/removed by anyone with the permission `StatusList.manageList` through the commands `linkplayercount add <ip> [port]` / `linkplayercount rem <ip> [port]`.

+If don't want that the max player count is also combined, please set `combine-max-slots` to false in the `config.yml`.

 **WARNING: This plugin might create a wrong playercount (steadily increasing) when used in a circular way.**
 This means that when you have a server1 that is combining from server2 and a server2 which combines with server1, the playercount would go steadily up to crazy levels.
 To visualize here are some scenarios: